rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

   - switch execute shell script on/off
 - **Halt on error**: if the phrase "error" occurs in the output from the `pre.sh` command, if `on` the execution of synchronize command is aborted

-## Add tasks
+### Add tasks

 Select the `Add` button when completed and task is added to RsyncOSX.
-RsyncOSX adds a trailing / character to both local and remote volume.
+RsyncOSX appends a trailing / character to both local and remote volume.
 After selecting the Add button another task might be added.

 Any changes to a task (edit or delete) are done from the Synchronize view.